apache/flink/docs/dev/table/sql/queries.md

 ### Top-N

-<span class="label label-danger">Attention</span> Top-N is only supported in Blink planner.

 Top-N queries ask for the N smallest or largest values ordered by columns.
 Both smallest and largest values sets are considered Top-N queries.
 Top-N queries are useful in cases where the need is to display only the N bottom-most or the N top- most records from batch/streaming table on a condition.
 This result set can be used for further analysis.